 To disable SSO:

-When SSO is disabled, your organization’s team members will no longer be able to sign in using your IdP, and must use Forgot Password to create a Confluent Cloud password.
+When SSO is disabled, your organization’s team members will no longer be able to sign in using your identity provider, and must use Forgot Password to create a Confluent Cloud password.

 To re-enable SSO, you must repeat the steps in Enable Single sign-on (SSO) for Confluent Cloud.

-If you attempt to log in for the first time after enabling SSO while you are still signed in to your IdP, you may be logged in immediately and bypass the IdP login window.
-If this occurs, log out of your IdP session, then log in using an incognito browser window.
+If you attempt to sign in for the first time after enabling SSO while you are still signed in to your identity provider, you might be signed in immediately and bypass the identity provider sign-in window.
+If this occurs, sign out of your identity provider session, then sign in using an incognito browser window.